Modernize PC Management: Windows 10 Migration Blueprint

 In-place Upgrades for Other Devices

 For other devices, use your existing PC Lifecycle Management solution to automate required OS migration tasks.
 Pair command line enrollment with your PCLM tool to automatically onboard devices into VMware AirWatch Enterprise Mobility Management.
-For more information regarding the different supported Windows 10 onboarding methods please refer to the VMware AirWatch Windows 10 UEM Reviewer’s Guide.
+For more information about the onboarding methods for Windows 10, see the VMware AirWatch Windows 10 UEM Reviewer’s Guide.

 Summary of the Windows 10 Migration Blueprint